 It is widely recognised that people who have more opportunity in life have better health.
 There is evidence of inequalities across many areas of health - and that includes the occurrence of premature delivery, which is higher among women who come from more deprived backgrounds.
 Heavy physical work, standing for a long time and shift/night work are also linked to preterm birth.

 Many women who have premature babies have less frequent contact with antenatal services, either because they are unavailable or the mother does not attend appointments.
-This means that the healthcare team cannot spot warning signs or risks of early delivery.
+This means that the healthcare team cannot spot warning signs or risks of early delivery as you have certain tests and checks during antenatal appointments that are designed to pick up conditions that could leaf to preterm birth.

 What you can do to avoid this is to try and attend all of your antenatal appointments.